scrim-network/Ruckertetal_SLR2016/RFILES/README.txt

     DEoptim
     compiler

-   Please note that the folder directory MUST be in the same format as when downloaded otherwise the scripts will not locate the files/scripts needed to run.
+   Please note that scripts may need to be changed to point to the correct location of the files/script in order to run.

  =============================================================================
 | Short description of main R scripts:
 |  The main scripts were used in the analysis of the paper.
 |
-|  1.
-Mega_Rahmstorf.R: Script that runs all three model fitting methods when sourced.
-|  2. bootstrap_Rahm_new.R: Bootstrap fitting of the Rahmstorf SLR model.
+|  1. bootstrap_MODELNAME.R: Bootstrap fitting of a SLR model.
-|  3.
-Rcali_homo_model_AR.R: Homoskedastic AR1 Markov Chain Monte Carlo (MCMC) fitting of
+|  2. cali_homo_model_AR_MODELNAME.R: Homoskedastic AR1 Markov Chain Monte Carlo (MCMC) fitting of
+|     a SLR model.
-|     the Rahmstorf SLR model.
+|  3. cali_heter_model_AR_MODELNAME.R: Heteroskedastic AR1 MCMC fitting of a SLR model.
 |  4.
-Rcali_heter_model_AR.R: Heteroskedastic AR1 MCMC fitting of the Rahmstorf SLR model.
-|  5. converge_test.R: Tests MCMC convergence based on the Potential Scale Reduction
-|     factor.
-|  6.
-RCP_temp_scenarios.R: Fits the SLR model with Bootstrap and MCMC methods using
-|     RCP 2.6, 4.5, 6.0, and 8.0 and plots S. Fig. 4.
-|  7.
 Rar.R: Estimates the log likelihood of the AR1 process and simulates the lag-1
 |     autocorrelation coefficient.
-|  8.
-Robs_likelihood_AR.R: Estimates the AR1 likelihood function for the MCMC methods.
+|  5.
+MODELNAMEobs_likelihood_AR.R: Estimates the AR1 likelihood function for the MCMC methods.
+|  6.
+RCP_temp_scenarios.R: Fits the Rahmstorf 2007 SLR model with Bootstrap and MCMC methods using
+|     RCP 2.6, 4.5, 6.0, and 8.5.
  =============================================================================

  =============================================================================
 | Short description of the toy scripts: